ARAlex143/activator/README.md

-Thanks for downloading the Windows KMS Activator By AR_Alex This is Version 3.2 updated on 08/12/2018
+Windows 10 KMS Activator By AR_Alex Official Source This is Version 3.2 updated on 08/12/2018
 -------------------------------------------------------------------------------------------
 Requirements: